Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Methodology

 \subsubsection{Before Consent}

-We now turn to the data sharing of apps in apps' network traffic, before any user interaction.
-Since tracking libraries usually start sending data right at the app start~\cite{kollnig_2021,nguyen_share_first_consent_2021}, this approach provides additional evidence as to tracking in apps.
+We now turn to the data sharing in apps' network traffic, before any user interaction.
+While in this section we do not analyse what personal data is shared, tracker companies necessarily receive the user's IP address from any connections, which itself can classify as personal data under EU law~\cite{ip_addresses} and can be used for tracking purposes~\cite{att_caid1}.
 Our results are shown in Figure~\ref{fig:tracker_hosts}.

-The mean app on both platforms contacted similar numbers of tracking domains (2.7 on Android, and 2.4 on iOS).
+The average app on both platforms contacted similar numbers of tracking domains (2.7 on Android, and 2.4 on iOS).
 18.6\% of Android apps and 31.5\% of iOS apps did not contact any tracking domains at the app start.
-The most popular domain (\texttt{googleads.g.doubleclick.net}) on Android is related to Google's advertising business, and is contacted by 37.6\% of Android apps, and 11.9\% on iOS.
-The most popular domain on iOS is related to Google's analytics services (\texttt{app-measurement.com}) and is contacted by 30.7\% of apps on iOS, and 36.4\% on Android.
+The most popular domain (\texttt{googleads.g.doubleclick.net}) on Android was related to Google's advertising business~--~contacted by 37.6\% of Android apps, and 11.9\% on iOS.
+The most popular domain on iOS was related to Google's analytics services (\texttt{app-measurement.com})~--~contacted by 30.7\% of apps on iOS, and 36.4\% on Android.
 Facebook services were contacted by more iOS apps (21.2\%) than on Android (17.2\%).
 Some iOS apps additionally exchange data about app installs (\texttt{itunes.apple.com}) and ad attribution (\texttt{ca.iadsdk.apple.com}) with Apple.
 These services are unique to the Apple ecosystem, and do not exist on Android.
 As observed in the previous section, advertising services seem more popular on Android than on iOS, by a factor of roughly 2 (e.g. \texttt{*.doubleclick.net}, \texttt{*.googlesyndication.com}, \texttt{unityads.unity3d.com}).

-We find that data sharing with tracker companies before any user interaction is common on both platforms.
+\textbf{Widespread Tracking without Legally Required Consent.} Overall, we find that data sharing with tracker companies before any user interaction is common on both platforms.
 However, EU and UK law requires user consent before third-party tracking can take place~\cite{kollnig_2021}.
 This suggests potentially widespread violations of applicable data protection law (in 81.44\% of Android apps, and 68.46\% of iOS apps).
-While most of this data sharing can be attributed to Google, also other companies, such as Facebook and Unity, receive data for tracking purposes.
+While most of this data sharing can be attributed to Google, other companies, such as Facebook and Unity, also receive data for tracking purposes.
 Moreover, tracking by Google also happens widely on iOS where, unlike on Android, a user would not have given consent as part of the device set-up process.